nmquijada/ChroQueTas/README.md

 A user-friendly CLI software to perform antifungal/fungicide resistance screening in fungal genomes/proteomes

+Read the entire publication here: Bédard, C. et al. FungAMR: a comprehensive database for investigating fungal mutations associated with antimicrobial resistance. ***Nature Microbiology*** (2025), https://doi.org/10.1038/s41564-025-02084-7

 <br>

-## UPDATE!
-FungAMR and ChroQueTas paper is out!
-(2025-08-11)

-Read the entire publication here:

-Bédard, C. et al. FungAMR: a comprehensive database for investigating fungal mutations associated with antimicrobial resistance. *Nature Microbiology* (2025), https://doi.org/10.1038/s41564-025-02084-7
+The content of this README relates to the **latest release of ChroQueTas**: v1.0.1

 <br>